DioxusLabs/dioxus/docs/guide/src/README.md

 ![dioxuslogo](./images/dioxuslogo_full.png)

-Dioxus is a Rust framework for building fast, scalable, and robust user interfaces.
+Dioxus is a portable, performant, and ergonomic framework for building cross-platform user interfaces in Rust.
 This guide will help you get started with writing Dioxus apps for the Web, Desktop, Mobile, and more.

 ```rust
 fn app(cx: Scope) -> Element {